notsky23/RoboticsCVDL-GraspDetection/README.md

 ## What is this practice about?<br>

-This module is a cross between computer vision and robotics.
+This module is a cross between deep learning applications in robotics.
 We will be using point clouds to help a robot analyze and make sense of it's surroundings.<br><br>

 In this module, we will be applying 2 algorithms to point clouds:<br>
 1. Random sample consensus (RANSAC)<br>